jupyter/notebook/docs/source/notebook.md

 ## Introduction

-The notebook extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
+The computational notebook format extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.
 The Jupyter notebook combines two components:

 **A web application**: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their